Kurozu Drink: Healthy Japanese Black Rice Vinegar Drink

 Let’s get the topic back on track.
 The spa facility’s Kurozu beverage tastes like just a watered-down variety.

-If you want to make the drink by diluting with water, the basic ratio of Kurozu vinegar to water is 1:10.
+If you want to make a drink by diluting Kurozu with water, the basic ratio is 1 (Kurozu):10 (water).

 With Honey

-But as Kurozu pairs perfectly with Hachimitsu or honey (which is rich in minerals), my recommended version is the honey-mixed Kurozu drink.
+But as Kurozu pairs perfectly with Hachimitsu or honey (rich in minerals), my recommended version is the honey-mixed Kurozu drink.

 The basic ratio of Kurozu vinegar to honey to water to make Hachimitsu Kurozu Drink is 1:1:10.

-But this popular recipe on cookpad.com uses 75 ml of Kurozu, 30 ml honey, and 400 ml of water for two days’ consumption.
+However, this popular recipe on cookpad.com uses 75 ml of Kurozu, 30 ml of honey, and 400 ml of water for two days’ consumption.

 (Reference Pages: Wikipedia 黒酢, Suntory, Cosmopolitan )